An explanation of how wages are determined in a perfectly competitive labour market.

 - The firm will maximise profits by employing at Q1 where MRP of Labour = MC of Labour

-- Lawyers get higher pay for 2 reasons
+- Lawyers get higher pay for two reasons.

 - Supply is inelastic because of the qualifications required